playwright-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb 'Close' and resource 'underlying browser', clearly indicating the tool's action.
-It is easily distinguishable from sibling tools like navigate or click.
+The description uses the specific verb 'Close' and identifies the resource as 'the underlying browser', clearly distinguishing it from sibling tools like navigate or click.
+It states exactly what the tool does, with no ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.